wolfgang-ch/vtm-with-rcp/README.md

   vtm-gdx
   vtm-desktop

-* Clone this repo <https://github.com/wolfgang-ch/vtm-with-rcp> in the same parent folder as the VTM repo
+* Second clone [this repo](https://github.com/wolfgang-ch/vtm-with-rcp) into the same parent folder as the VTM repo

 * Import all Eclipse projects from this repo

-* Build VTM\_RCP\_App with gradle by using EGradle <https://github.com/de-jcup/egradle>
+* Build VTM\_RCP\_App with gradle by using EGradle <https://github.com/de-jcup/egradle> with [``Import gradle root project with all subprojects``](https://github.com/wolfgang-ch/vtm-with-rcp/raw/master/html-resources/vtm-rcp-import-03.png)

 * When running the app you also must select these plugins and their required plugins